PaulSHahn/emacssetup/README.md

 Lets us navigate and interactively view the versions of a git controlled file.
 See: <https://github.com/emacsmirror/git-timemachine>.

-## Python support via elpy
+## Python elpy IDE

+Instead of using LSP, you could use elpy.
 This package provides advanced Python specific IDE abilities and greatly enhances the Python programming experience inside *emacs*.
-See: <https://elpy.readthedocs.io/en/latest/introduction.html>
+See: <https://elpy.readthedocs.io/en/latest/introduction.html>.
+By default, elpy is disabled in favor of LSP only, you can edit *custom/setup-python.el* to change this, simply uncomment sections referencing elpy.

-### Python pip packages to install autopep8, yapf, jedi, rope, black, flake8
+### Adding and configuring additional Python packages: autopep8, yapf, jedi, rope, black, flake8

-These pip packages provide features used by elpy.
+These pip packages provide features used by elpy, but are handy on their own and some are also installed with *python-lsp-server*.

 *autopep8* helps elpy enforce compliance with the Python Pep-8 coding standards by underlining in red all non-compliant code.
 See: <http://paetzke.me/project/py-autopep8.el>.
 *flake8* is the linter static analysis engine used by autopep8.